Amrutham Gamaya

-Amrutham Gamaya, (translation: Path to immortality) is a 1987 Indian Malayalam-language drama film directed by Hariharan, written by M. T. Vasudevan Nair and produced by P. K. R. Pillai.
+Amrutham Gamaya, (translation: Path to immortality) is a 1987 Indian Malayalam-language epic psychological drama film directed by Hariharan, written by M. T. Vasudevan Nair and produced by P. K. R. Pillai.
 It features Mohanlal in the lead role, along with Geetha, Parvathy Jayaram, Vineeth, Thilakan, Devan, Babu Namboothiri and Karamana Janardanan Nair in major supporting roles.
 The film has no songs, but features a musical score composed by M. B. Sreenivasan.

 This film is known for its poignant expression of guilt, it portrays with great sensitivity the story of a doctor who tries to atone for a mistake that he committed as a student – a mistake that destroyed a family.
 Amrutham Gamaya is regarded as one of the best films of Hariharan and one of the classic screenplay of Vasudevan Nair.

 Plot

 The movie opens with the final year medical students taking the Hippocratic oath in the Medical college auditorium.
 Amongst them is Sreedevi, who is honoured by the college as the best outgoing student of the year and is adorned with a gold medal.
 She takes it straight to Haridas, who is a senior doctor and her sponsor, who is sitting and watching the function in one corner.
 She tells him she is dedicating the award to him.
 They walk together and decide to visit to the village they belong to.
 They sit along the river bank and reminisce about their past.